drawbars37/BAWicons/README.md

     instances of the name.

   * The iconset.name is "baw".
 If you create your own library, this name can be changed.

-  * The iconset.size should be updated to match the number of icons in the library.

 ________
 INSTALLING THE LIBRARY